PacificBiosciences/pb-assembly/README.md

 conda install pb-assembly
 ```

-If you are looking for a GUI based long read denovo genome assembler, you are urged to learn about
+If you are looking for a GUI based long read *de novo* genome assembler, you are urged to learn about
 [HGAP4](https://www.pacb.com/videos/tutorial-hgap4-de-novo-assembly-application/)

 These binaries are not ISO compliant.